vihar-korlapati/vihar-korlapati/README.md

 # 👋 Hi, I'm Vihar Korlapati

 ## 💼 Professional Summary
-Highly accomplished **Senior Integration Architect** with 18+ years of experience in IT, specializing in designing, developing, and delivering integration solutions using **SAP Integration Suite** and **IBM webMethods**.
+Highly accomplished **Senior Integration Architect** with 18+ years of experience in IT, specializing in designing, developing, and delivering integration solutions using **SAP Integration Suite** , **webMethods.io** and **IBM webMethods Integration Suite**.
 Proven expertise in integrating ERPs such as **SAP, Salesforce, MS Dynamics AX, and Siebel CRM** across cloud, hybrid, and on-premise systems.
 Skilled in leading teams, managing projects, and ensuring seamless delivery in Agile/DevOps environments.

 ## 🚀 Career Highlights
 - **Arohak Inc. (2022–Present)**